yeshasn/mm-predictor-with-stats/modified-program/README.md

-Attached is the prediction with strength of schedule and pace as a factor
+Attached is the prediction with strength of schedule and pace as factors.